babybuddy/babybuddy/docs/configuration/webhooks.md

 identifies the record.
 Anything that wants the details reads them back through the [API](../api.md) with its own credentials.

-This is deliberate.
-An endpoint is a URL that somebody configured once and then left alone, and it is not told the name of a child, how much was fed or what time anything happened.
+That is all it is told.
+An endpoint is a URL that somebody configured once and then left alone, and it is not given the name of a child, how much was fed or where anyone was.
+It does see which record kinds changed and when they changed, which is enough to tell that a household is awake -- so an endpoint is still a place that knows something about a family, and it is worth treating as one.

 ## Checking that a request came from Baby Buddy